What Bad Emails Actually Cost Your Company (It’s Not Just Time)

 Your calendar shows meetings.
 Your project management tool shows tasks.
 But nothing tracks how long you spent rewriting that email to your VP three times because you couldn’t get the tone right.

 Research from cloudHQ reveals that employees spend between 5 and 15.5 hours per week on email.
 That’s up to two full workdays every single week.
-And here’s what makes it worse: studies show only about 30% of emails actually require immediate action.
+And here’s what makes it worse: in my experience, maybe 30% of emails actually need a response right now.
 The other 70%?
 They’re either unnecessary, poorly targeted, or so unclear that they create more work than they’re worth.

 Think about your own inbox for a second.
 How many emails have you received this month that made you think “what do they actually want from me?”
 How many times have you read a message twice, still felt confused, and either fired back a question or just ignored it entirely?